 - Hold your breath as you get thrillingly close to walrus, reindeer, arctic fox, seals and whales

-- Gaze up in amazement at soaring cliffs teeming with millions of nesting birds
+- Gaze up at soaring cliffs teeming with millions of nesting birds

 - Experience the wonders of the midnight sun as day blends into night